 Unlike most loans, a USDA-RD loan is unique in that the property itself is the primary qualifier, not the home buyer.
-Oh, you must still have a decent credit score and debt to income ratio (things better discussed with a lender), but it is the location and condition of the property that makes it eligible for a Rural Development loan.
+Oh, you must definitely have a decent credit score and debt to income ratio (things better discussed with a lender), and there are some income limitations.
+But it is the location and condition of the property that makes it eligible for a Rural Development loan.

 As most homebuyers already know, an FHA loan requires a 3-1/2% down payment, and conventional loans 10%-20%.
 But for a homebuyer with good credit, an RD loan offers a terrific opportunity to buy your very own home with little more than the cost of a home inspection and closing costs.

 Another advantage to an RD loan is that, unlike FHA, there is no PMI (Private Mortgage Insurance) added to the monthly payments.
-PMI is an add-on charge to insure the lender until the borrower has paid off at least 20% of his loan.
+PMI is an add-on charge to insure the loan until the borrower has paid off at least 20% of the loan.
 Eliminating this cost holds down the monthly payment.